Jose Antonio Vargas: Other print

-Film, tv, theater
+Film, television, theater

 Vargas's articles on the AIDS epidemic in Washington, D.C., inspired a feature-length documentary, The Other City, which he co-produced and wrote.
 Directed by Susan Koch and co-produced by Sheila Johnson, the documentary premiered at the 2010 Tribeca Film Festival and aired on Showtime.

 In February 2015, Vargas launched a venture called #EmergingUS that will use video and commentary to explore race and the "evolving American identity."

 In July 2015, Vargas directed and starred in a new documentary, White People, about the concept of white privilege.
 The film debuted on MTV, and was nominated for Daytime Emmy and Shorty Awards.

 In 2019, Vargas became a co-producer of Heidi Schreck's Tony-nominated Broadway play What the Constitution Means to Me.

 Vargas joined the Broadway production of Here Lies Love as a co-producer.
 The "disco-pop" stage musical, dramatizing the life of Filipino politician Imelda Marcos and set to preview in June 2023, is notable for being the first Broadway production to feature an all-Filipino cast.